Semernitskaya/CV/cv_eng.md

 Delphi developer

 ## Projects
-#### Uploading and analysis clients data
+#### Analytics platform for clients data
 **Role:** Senior java developer, teamlead
-**Core technologies:** Java 8, Spring Core, Spring Integration, Spring Boot, Spring MVC, WebSphere, IBM MQ, TestNG, Oracle
+**Core technologies:** Java 8, Spring Core, Spring Integration, Spring Boot, Spring MVC, WebSphere, IBM MQ, Kafka, TestNG, Oracle, Python for DevOps scripting
 **Description:** Uploading, validation, standardization, searching for duplicates and saving in database for clients data from different legacy banks systems (the approximate quantity is 1 billion clients).
-Integration with other banks services using MQ.
+Integration with other banks services using MQ and Kafka.
 Secondary processing data, that already exists in database by different business scenarios
 **Primary responsibilities:**  optimize execution time of uploading (multi-thread execution, optimization of algorithms, working with DB and queues), working as a solution architect for some business tasks, management of the team of 3-4 developers and one QA, code-reviews, organisation of load testing using JMeter.
-Taking part in devops activities: configure Splunk monitoring for application, configure CI server pipeline
+Taking part in DevOps activities: configure Splunk monitoring for application, configure CI server pipeline
 #### Searching for households
 **Role:** Senior java developer
 **Core technologies:** Java 6, Spring, WebSphere, JUnit, DB2
 **Description:** Web-application is designed for building households (i.e. connected components from pairs of cliens) with calculating and saving statistics (the approximate quantity is 30 millions pairs of clients)
-**Primary responsibilities:** implement algorithm and optimize it by memory usage and execution time
+**Primary responsibilities:** implement algorithm for looking for connected components from pairs of clients and optimize it by memory usage and execution time
 #### Searching for duplicates of clients
 **Role:** Java developer
 **Core technologies:** Java 6, Spring, WebSphere, JUnit
+**Description:** Application is designed for searching for duplicates clients inside big amount of data with usage of different duplicates scenarios
-**Description:** Refactoring and adding new features to big legacy code base, improvement of working with DB (using of indexes, stored procedures), calculations of hashes and scenarios for searching duplicates of clients
+**Primary responsibilities:** Refactoring and adding new features to big legacy code base, improvement of working with DB (using of indexes, stored procedures), calculations of hashes and scenarios for searching duplicates of clients
 #### C2C Credit System for individuals
 **Role:** Java developer, teamlead